-PSEG's available sources of external liquidity may include the issuance of long-term debt securities and the incurrence of additional indebtedness under credit facilities.
-Our current sources of external liquidity include multi-year revolving credit facilities totaling \$1.5 billion.
-These facilities are available to back-stop PSEG's commercial paper program, issue letters of credit and for general corporate purposes.
-PSEG's credit facilities and the commercial paper program are available to support PSEG's working capital needs and are also available to make equity contributions or provide liquidity support to its subsidiaries.
+PSEG's available sources of external liquidity may include the issuance of long-term debt securities and the incurrence of additional indebtedness through our commercial paper program back-stopped by our credit facilities.
+Our current sources of external liquidity include the Master Credit Facility.
+This facility is available to back-stop PSEG's commercial paper program, issue letters of credit and for general corporate purposes.
+PSEG's Master Credit Facility and the commercial paper program are available to support PSEG's working capital needs and are also available to make equity contributions or provide liquidity support to its subsidiaries.
 Additionally, from time to time, PSEG enters into short-term loan agreements designed to enhance its liquidity position.

-PSEG Power's sources of external liquidity include \$1.9 billion of multi-year revolving credit facilities.
+PSEG Power's sources of external liquidity include the Master Credit Facility and PSEG Power's letter of credit facilities.
 Credit capacity is primarily used to provide collateral in support of PSEG Power's forward energy sale and forward fuel purchase contracts as the market prices for energy and fuel fluctuate, and to meet potential collateral postings in the event that PSEG Power is downgraded to below investment grade by Standard & Poor's (S&P) or Moody's.
 PSEG Power's dividend payments to PSEG are also designed to be consistent with its capital structure objectives which have been established to maintain investment grade credit ratings and provide sufficient financial flexibility.